-Figure 1: Associations between sarcopenia definitions (FNIH 1, IWGS, EWGSOP2 “confirmed” and AWGS) and risk of incident major osteoporotic fracture.
+Figure 1: Associations between sarcopenia definitions (IWGS, EWGSOP2 “confirmed”, AWGS and SDOC) and risk of incident major osteoporotic fracture.
 Data shown are the point estimate for the hazard ratio (sarcopenia yes/no) and 95% CI.
 Models are presented adjusted for age and follow-up time alone and then additionally for either prior falls, FRAX MOF probability without BMD, FRAX MOF probability with BMD or femoral neck BMD T-score.